refuge/refuge.io/news/_posts/2013-09-10-a-few-steps-with-coffer.md

 ### Coffer?

-Coffer is a simple engine (written in erlang) allowing you to store **blobs** (set of bytes) that are uniquely identified and managed by a given storage.
+Coffer is a simple engine (written in erlang) allowing you to store **blobs** (set of bytes) that are uniquely identified (content hash) and managed by a given storage.

 A **storage** is a named space using a particular implementation and a configuration.